rokath/tip/docs/TipUserManual.md

 > **Consideration**: Implemented and working primary idea

-* Additional Special Cases Optimizing (_not yet implemented_):
-  * If there is a single unreplacable byte only, and it is >127, we simply copy it.
-  * If there are several unreplacable bytes and all >127 **and** src ends with a pattern, we simply copy them.

-> **Consideration**: Easy to implement as part of the unreplacable bytes handler functions.
-A significant effect is expected.
-Done.

 ###  7.2. <a id='use-msbits=`11`-as-bit-marker-for-unreplacable-bytes'></a>Use MsBits=`11` as Bit marker for unreplacable Bytes

 * `11uuuuuu` = 64 "ID"s for unreplacables